midnightdoggo19/crunching/README.md

 [Available on Modrinth](https://modrinth.com/resourcepack/crunching).

-Translations welcome, just open a pull request and create a new .json in `assets/minecraft/lang` with the correct name for the language.
+Translations welcome, just open a pull request and create a new .json in `assets/minecraft/lang` with the correct ID for the language.